JelleDeGeest/PerceptionHash/README.md

 # Perceptual Hashing Framework

-Welcome to the Perceptual Hashing Framework repository.
+Welcome to the PerceptionHash Framework repository.
 This framework allows you to test and compare various perceptual hashing methods and analyze their performance.
 Below is a detailed overview of the repository structure and the purpose of each file and folder.

 ## Repository Structure